-^{} The bank submits tax returns on a regular basis and on the scheduled dates in accordance with the provisions of the Unified Tax Procedures Law No. 206 of 2020
+The bank submits tax returns on a regular basis and on the scheduled dates in accordance with the provisions of the Unified Tax Procedures Law No. 206 of 2020

-- Export credit guarantee company tax status: - salaries tax was examined and paid for 2010-2011 years according to the claim. - Stamp tax was examined and paid till 2006 - Corporate income tax was examined and paid till 2011 - Real estate tax has been paid till 31/12/2019, and a decision was issued in the appeal submitted by the company to reduce the rental value, and it resulted in a debit balance in favor of the company with the tax authority estimated at 23,173 Egyptian pounds and this balance will be consumed and settled with the tax authority. - The company has submitted the tax return and paid the due tax for the FY 2018/2019 - Regarding the years from 1994/1995 till 1998/1999 the judgment of appeal was issued for the company at 15/3/2009 and the claim was issued by the tax authority based on the appeal ruling and the due taxes have been paid - Egypt Capital Holding company tax status: - Corporate income Tax:

-• Years from 2010/2014
+- Export credit guarantee company tax status: - Salaries tax was examined and paid for 2010-2011 years according to the claim, - The Company received Form 19 from the Tax Authority for the year 2015 and the company was appealed on the legal date, and the appeal procedures are being followed. - Stamp tax was examined and paid till 2006 - Corporate income tax was examined and paid till 2011, the years 2015 to 2018 are being examined - Real estate tax has been paid till 31/12/2019, and a decision was issued in the appeal submitted by the company to reduce the rental value, and it resulted in a debit balance in favor of the company with the tax authority and this balance consumed on August 2020. - The company has submitted the tax return and paid the due tax for the FY 2019/2020 on November 2020 - Regarding the years from 1994/1995 till 1998/1999 the judgment of appeal was issued for the company at 15/3/2009 and the claim was issued by the tax authority based on the appeal ruling and the due taxes have been paid - Egypt Capital Holding company tax status: - Corporate income Tax: - Years from 2010/2014

-The company appeal for the tax examination, the file was transferred to the specialized internal committees, and the legal affairs sector was assigned to take all measures towards filling a lawsuit and indeed a lawsuit number 35756 was filed.
+The company appeal for the tax examination, the file was transferred to the specialized internal committees, and the legal affairs sector was assigned to take all measures towards filling a lawsuit and indeed a lawsuit number 35756 was filed and the due taxes have been paid.

-Years from 2010/2014
+- salaries tax - Years from 2010/2014